 - initial product inventory

-- furniture and equipment
+- furniture and equipment, including computers and software

 It’s not enough to consider how much a large piece of machinery costs.
 You also need to think about the costs involved with transporting it or setting it up.
 Everything needs to be accounted for.
 Then consider your ongoing costs (expenses you anticipate paying again and again), such as rent and utilities.
 Once you know what it may cost to start your business you can decide whether to move forward or wait awhile.